In Israel, the US defense secretary is expected to press for a more targeted approach in Gaza

 Israel and Lebanon's Hezbollah have traded fire along the border nearly every day since the war began, and other Iran-backed militant groups have attacked U.S. targets in Syria and Iraq.
 Yemen's Iran-aligned Houthi rebels have targeted ships in the Red Sea with missiles and drones.

+A U.S. official said multiple projectiles were fired at the Swan Atlantic, a Cayman Islands-flagged tanker, in the Red Sea off Yemen on Monday.
+The official said the USS Carney, an American warship, responded, without providing further details.
+The official was not authorized to speak publicly about the attack and so spoke on condition of anonymity.

-Over 300 Palestinians have been killed in the Israeli-occupied West Bank since the start of the war, including four overnight during an Israeli military raid in the built-up Faraa refugee camp, according to the Palestinian Health Ministry.
+In the Israeli-occupied West Bank, over 300 Palestinians have been killed since the start of the war, including four overnight during an Israeli military raid in the built-up Faraa refugee camp, according to the Palestinian Health Ministry.

 This has been the deadliest year for Palestinians in the West Bank since 2005.
 Most have been killed during military raids, which often ignite gunbattles, or during violent demonstrations.